Mental Health Association in Fulton & Montgomery Counties

 Community Residences:

 Apartment Treatment Programs - These apartments are certified by the New York State Office of Mental Health and provide residents with the highest level of independence in a certified program.
 In accordance with a collaboratively developed Service Plan, the program is intended to be the least restrictive certified step before the resident begins to live independently within the community.
-The Mental Health Association operates a twenty-four (24) bed Apartment Program for adults who have a serious and persistent mental illness.
-The apartments are located within Amsterdam, New York and accommodate one, two or three people.
+The Mental Health Association operates a thirty-four(34) bed Apartment Program for adults who have a serious and persistent mental illness.
+The apartments are located Amsterdam, New York and accommodate one or two people.
 An emphasis is placed on increasing personal initiative and self-reliance.
-Staff make routine visits every week and a 24-hour on-call system may be utilized by the resident in case of an emergency.
+Staff make routine visits every week and 24-hour on-call system may be utilized by the resident in case of an emergency and after hours.

 Children and Youth Community Residence - The Children and Youth Residence is certified by the New York State Office of Mental Health.
-The residence is staffed 24-hours per day In conjunction with an individually developed Service Plan, rehabilitation, educational and treatment services are identified.
-The intent is to facilitate successful functioning and integration into the natural family, community, school or independent living situations, as appropriate.
+The residence is staffed 24-hours per day in conjunction with an individually developed Service Plan with rehabilitation, educational and treatment services are identified.
+The intent is to facilitate a successful integration into the natural family, community, school or independent living situations, as appropriate.
 The Mental Health Association operates an eight (8) bed Children and Youth Community Residence for children and adolescents twelve (12) through eighteen (18) years of age, with a serious emotional disturbance.
-Additionally, a crisis bed is available for youth who need an immediate removal from their current living environment in an effort to ameliorate a situation that could have led to a psychiatric hospitalization.
+Additionally, a crisis bed is available for youth.

-OASAS Community Residence for Women – An OASAS Community Residence is certified by the New York State Office of Alcoholism and Substance Abuse Services.
+OASAS Community Residence for Women – An OASAS Community Residence is certified by the New York State Office of Addiction Services and Supports.
 This community residence is designed for women with a chemical dependence and provides supervised services while they are making the transition to abstinent living.
 This program is for women who are completing, or have completed, a course of treatment but are not yet ready for independent living, due to outstanding clinical issues or other unmet needs.
 MHA operates a twelve (12) bed OASAS Community Residence that has the ability to accommodate up to six (6) pre-school aged children who may reside at the community residence while their mother is receiving services.

 For further information on our residential programs, please call the Clinical Director at 518-842-3717 ext.
 206.